carlstype/techna-sans/README.md

 ## OpenType features

 An alternate, single-storey a is available via Stylistic Set 1.
-In case you are using CSS, Stylistic Set 1 can enabled with `font-feature-settings: 'ss01'`.
+In case you are using CSS, Stylistic Set 1 can enabled with the property `font-feature-settings: 'ss01'`.
-Stylistic sets are enabled in different ways depending on the application used, so a quick Google search might be needed.
+For other applications, e.g. Adobe InDesign, a quick Google search might be needed.

 ## Language support